bmays9/bet-tracker/README.md

 On smaller screens, the navigation bar condenses into a hamburger button, which when pressed, displays the navigation options vertically.
 The links have an active class assigned to them, styling the active-page link differently so the user always knows where within the site they are.
 The links for "Registration", "Login" and "Logout are displayed dynamically and respond to the status of the current user.
-At the right hand side of the header is a statement confirming the username of the user currently logged in.
-This is visible on every page to rassure the user they are both logged in, and under which account.
+At the right-hand side of the header is a statement confirming the username of the user currently logged in.
+This is visible on every page to reassure the user they are both logged in, and under which account.

 <details>
 <summary>Click to view screenshots of Navigation</summary>